 - Unlike our X-ray-guided injection procedure that can take hours, these clinics inject the cells into the patient without equipment to help pinpoint the problem area.
 See the video above as an example of how we perform our procedure to ensure we’re treating the patient’s cysts individually.

-- We also use fluoroscopy and/or ultrasound guidance to aid us in injecting the stem cells exactly where they are needed.
+- We also use fluoroscopy and/or ultrasound guidance to aid us in injecting the cells exactly where they are needed.

 View the video below to find out more about the differences between simple joint injections and advanced interventional orthopedics.